vercel/next.js/errors/next-prerender-data.md

 }
 ```

-If your request data cannot be moved you must provide a Suspense boundary somewhere above this component.
+If your request data cannot be moved, you must provide a Suspense boundary somewhere above this component.

 ### Useful Links